olivercalder/WordHelp/README.md

 Finally, each possible anagram is checked against a `HashSet` built by `Loader` from a text file containing a list of 'valid' words.
-- _A list of English words can be downloaded [here](https://cs.carleton.edu/faculty/jondich/documents/sowpods.txt) by those affiliated with Carleton College_
+- _Sample dictionaries can be found int the Dictionaries folder_

 If a word is valid, it is added to a list of valid anagrams, which is then printed.